 A “no change” conclusion is when the IRS concludes that there are no changes or penalties for your tax return.
 An “agreed” conclusion is a tax audit where the IRS proposes changes to your tax return, such as an amendment to claim all income sources.

 A “disagreed” conclusion is when the IRS proposes changes, but you disagree.
+This is also called failing the audit.
 In the case of a disagreed conclusion, you will need a tax attorney to understand the tax law that will help you settle your audit fairly with the IRS.

 Examination Report